Time: 3:30pm ET - ●

 Certification Credits: 20 IACP

-Schools are driven by ever-increasing demand for more funding, yet are also aware of return on investment.
+Schools are driven by the ever-increasing demand for more funding, yet are also aware of return on investment.
 Therefore, many focus their fundraising efforts on major gifts.
 This workshop explores the latest methodology for creating a fundraising program that produces generous returns, now and in the future.

 Topics include how to systematically inspire and retain donors, create an efficient fundraising team, demystify planned giving, and cultivate major donor relationships.
 Participants will leave with a new understanding of how to immediately maximize opportunities and increase fundraising potential.

 - Learn about the major gift funnel and how to calculate the total value of a major gift.